-Many of these models are designed as countertop units that supplement other cooking equipment or allow smaller operations to add some cooking power.
+Many high speed oven models are designed as countertop units that supplement other cooking equipment or allow smaller operations to add some cooking power.
 Despite their smaller stature, they offer output capacity higher than comparable models that rely on only one method of delivering heat.
 They're great for everything from corner coffee shops to chain pizza operations.

 Considering the Combinations